kwdChan/pyscratch/docs/tutorial/day1-basics/5-variables.md

 {:toc}
 </details>

+{: .highlight }
+> This tutorial requires PyScratch version 2.1.0 or above.

 ## Demo 1: Create a Shared Variable
 Let's add a score for this game by creating a shared variable.